-XLP is a rare, often fatal disease that affects only boys and has profound damaging effects on the immune system.
+XLP1 is a rare, often fatal disease that affects only boys and has profound damaging effects on the immune system.
 It is caused by an abnormal immune response to the Epstein-Barr (EBV) virus.
-In normal people EBV causes ‘glandular fever’ but in XLP, EBV infection may cause a number of different problems including overwhelming glandular fever, B cell lymphoma or poor immune function.
-The gene defective in XLP has been identified as SAP, a gene required for the correct function and growth of specific cells within the immune system.
-The only cure today for XLP is bone marrow transplantation.
+In normal people EBV causes ‘glandular fever’ but in XLP1, EBV infection may cause a number of different problems including overwhelming glandular fever, B cell lymphoma or poor immune function.
+The gene defective in XLP1 has been identified as SAP, a gene required for the correct function and growth of specific cells within the immune system.
+The only cure today for XLP is bone marrow (also known as stem cell) transplantation.
 If a well matched donor is found, the chances of success are good but patients still undergo intensive chemotherapy and suffer from side effects of the transplant procedure.
 In boys who cannot find a good donor or who are very unwell coming into transplant, the chances of success are less good.
 Thus there is a need to develop alternative, safer ways of treating the disease.
 With the identification of SAP as the gene, there is the possibility to introduce a correct copy of the SAP gene into the patients own cells; a process termed ‘gene therapy’.
-The past 5 years have seen the first successes for gene therapy in curing certain immune deficiencies and there is hope that similar approaches can be used to cure other conditions.
+The past decade have seen the first successes for gene therapy in curing certain immune deficiencies and work is well underway on gene therapy for XLP1.

-Today the only possible cure treatment for XLP is a bone marrow transplant BMT is accepted as a cure), replacing the faulty immune system.
+Today the only possible cure treatment for XLP1 is a bone marrow transplant (BMT also known as a Stem cell transplant), which replaces the faulty immune system.
 The table below outlines the main advantages of gene therapy over a bone marrow transplant.

 Gene Therapy |